Building Material Innovation

 In a 2023 PlaNYC report outlining sustainability goals and priorities, the City committed to reducing embodied carbon emissions for new buildings, infrastructure and major retrofits by 50 percent.
 The built environment is responsible for 40 percent of annual global CO2 emissions, of which building materials and construction are responsible for 13 percent.
 Unlike operational carbon which may be reduced over time with building retrofits, embodied carbon emissions are locked in place as soon as the building is constructed.

-To this end, in 2022, Mayor Adams signed Clean Construction Executive Order 23 which requires the City’s capital project agencies to commit to actions that will lower embodied carbon from municipal construction projects.
+To this end, in 2022, former mayor Adams signed Clean Construction Executive Order 23 which requires the City’s capital project agencies to commit to actions that will lower embodied carbon from municipal construction projects.
 Expanding the use of mass timber (MT), building materials composed of engineered wood products, is a critical component to achieving the City’s carbon reduction targets.

 Goals of the NYC Mass Timber Studio